You sit there

 Through time, through extrapolation, a splayed hand, guiding, Katherine invites you to share in the shifting between the ambiguities, joys and tensions of attempting to give and receive care.

-Choreographed and performed by Katherine Hall
+Choreographed, performed and produced by Katherine Hall

-Outside eye - Jo Bannon
+Dramaturg - Jo Bannon

 Sound design - Yas Clarke